In this document we guide you through the configuration of Single Views directly in the Console.

 If you have no Single View Creator linked yet, a placeholder will be shown to invite you to link one.

-If you already have Single View Creator services already linked, you can link more clicking on the dedicated button.
+If you already have Single View Creator services linked, you can add more by clicking on the dedicated button.

 Once a Single View Creator is linked, if it's configured as Low Code, then its Low Code configuration files are shown in a dedicated card.
 Click on the Edit button to edit them.